kimkh415/counting_spines/README.md

 ## Modify Configuration File
 All modifiable directory paths and parameters for the whole pipeline can be found and modified in the configuration file (src/config.ini).
 The default values for the model and clustering parameters should be sufficient for most use cases.
-Some expected exceptions include the "training_epochs" parameter, which should be increased if it seems like the training curves have not reached inflection.
+Some expected exceptions include the `training_epochs` parameter, which should be increased if it seems like the training curves have not reached inflection.
 If your hardware is insufficient(e.g. not enough RAM), then it may be helpful to reduce the number of filters and/or nodes in the neural network.
 More details on individual parameters can be found in the config.ini file itself.

 ## Run Training Pipeline
 This is a multistep pipeline with 4 major steps and many intermediate files.
 Outlined here are the steps, description of purpose, and usage expectations.
-More detail specific non-config inputs for each script can be found using the "--help" flag.
+More detail specific non-config inputs for each script can be found using the `--help` flag.

 ### 1_gen_data.py
 This step is designed to take in the training images and labels in native format and do the following: